Houston Nurses & Healthcare Workers Overtime Lawyer

 This language suggests that a compensation plan will not be considered a fee basis arrangement if it contains any component that ties compensation to the number of hours worked.
 So, if you are paid in part by the hour, but also a salary or fee basis, then you have a good argument that you are not exempt (that is, you are owed overtime pay).

 For example, we represented a nurse who had some responsibilities during the week for which he was paid an hourly rate, but was also paid a per-patient rate for other work.
 We were able to successfully argue that he was not exempt.

 Illegal wage and hour practices are common in the healthcare industry.
 In fact, many lawsuits have been brought against hospitals and health centers for automatic mealtime deductions.
 While the practice of automatically deducting mealtime from an employee’s pay is not illegal, this practice invites wage and hour violations.
 This often happens because many nurses and healthcare professionals are required to work through their lunch, or may not be given an opportunity to take a full lunch break.

 In addition, nurses also are required to perform off the clockwork, such as pre-shift roll calls, setting up equipment before the official start time of a shift or driving time between house calls.

 What To Do If You Have Not Been Paid Your Proper Wages Or Overtime:

-If you are a non-exempt nurse who has performed off the clockwork, worked through your lunch, or not been paid the overtime you are owed, then you need to contact a nurse overtime lawyer at The Kennedy Law Firm, LLP.
+If you are a non-exempt nurse who has performed off the clockwork, worked through your lunch, or not been paid the overtime you are owed, then you need to contact a nurse overtime lawyer at Kennedy Law Firm.
 We offer a free consultation as well as a free review of your pay stubs, job duties and other employment documents to ensure that you are classified correctly and are being properly compensated for your work.
 Call to schedule a free consultation with a Houston nurses & healthcare workers overtime lawyer today.